vinipsmaker/deimos/README.md

 You can install this package through npm

-    npm install jsonrpc
+    npm install deimos

 After this you can require the RpcHandler with

-    var rpc = require("jsonrpc2").RpcHandler;
+    var rpc = require('deimos').RpcHandler;

 Server side node.JS
 -------------------

-Main handler for the RPC request is jsonrpc.RpcHandler - this is a constructor function that handles the RPC request all the way to the final output.
+Main handler for the RPC request is deimos.RpcHandler - this is a constructor function that handles the RPC request all the way to the final output.
 You don't have to call response.end() for example, this is done by the handler object.

-    var RpcHandler = require("jsonrpc2").RpcHandler;
+    var RpcHandler = require('deimos').RpcHandler;
     new RpcHandler(request, response, rpcMethods, debug=false);

 RPChandler construtor takes the following parameters

  - request: http.ServerRequest object
  - response: http.ServerResponse object
  - rpcMethods: object that holds all the available methods